The Ex – Leonidas, 8th at the 1982 Acropolis WRC,

 The two works Monte Carlo cars of 1981, 440 VB 91 and 127 TZ 91, can be seen to have short front bumpers, devoid of the bottom lip or splitter.
 From the first appearance in Greece in 1981, Leonidas has a short front bumper, which continues on the car through to his final participation with it in 1983.

 This Renault 5 Turbo has lived a full competition career, rallying in virtually every year of its life and taking many a significant result.
-From being thought to be one of the first works cars at the Monte Carlo Rally in 1981, to finishing 8th overall in the 1982 Acropolis WRC Rally, to taking over 200 victories with the last owner of 31 years, it has always been used as intended.
+From being thought to be one of the first works cars at the Monte Carlo Rally in 1981, to finishing 8th overall in the 1982 Acropolis WRC Rally, to taking countless victories with the last owner of 31 years, it has always been used as intended.

 Today, the Renault is eligible for historic rally events such as the Tour de Corse Historique, Modena Cento Ore, Eiffel Rallye and FIA European Historic Rally Championship, along with demonstration events such as Race Retro at Stoneleigh.
 This car is one of just a handful of true Group 4 Renault 5 Turbos in existence, and even fewer have taken a top ten World Rally Championship result.